-The heart is made of special cardiac muscles with a distinct action potential which is different from that seen in skeletal muscle and is an important adaptation for the functions of the heart.
+In conclusion, the heart is made of special cardiac muscles with a distinct action potential which is different from that seen in skeletal muscle and is an important adaptation for the functions of the heart.

-In this unit you have learnt about the Cardiac Muscle, the Cardiac Muscle Action Potential, the Pacemaker cells and the Cardiac Cycle and you should be able to explain the describe how the the cardiac muscle is specially made to perform its unique functions within these contexts.
+You have learnt about the Cardiac Muscle, the Cardiac Muscle Action Potential, the Pacemaker cells and the Cardiac Cycle and you should be able to explain how the cardiac muscle is specially made to perform its unique functions within these contexts.